Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Trade name reservation and initial approval from Dubai South

-Submission of the licence application form with supporting documents
+Submission of the license application form with supporting documents

 Document attestation and notarisation where required